ahtchow/CarND-PID-Control-Project-P7/README.md

                 dp[i] *= 0.95
 ```

-Though the basis of the algorithm were identical, the tuning was done in small increments (i.e 7 STEPS/ITERATION) due to the speed of updating.
+Though the basis of the algorithm was identical, the tuning was done in small increments (i.e 7 STEPS/ITERATION) due to the speed of updating.
 I did not want to have the system rapidly change the steering angle for no reason, but instead respond to the sharp corners within the map.
 Here are the initial values I selected for this project:

 ```bash
 #C++ Implementation